Skip to content

 Session 1 produces 2 learnings.
 Session 2 starts with those 2 learnings and produces 2 more.
 Session 3 starts with 4 learnings.
 Session 50 starts with a curated knowledge base that's been through 50 rounds of validation.

-But it's not just accumulation.
-It's compounding.
+The math is compounding, not just accumulation.
 Later learnings build on earlier ones.

 L16 (token-specific acceptance criteria) + L17 (fewer workers, more waves) = a planning pattern that prevents an entire class of swarm failures.
 Neither learning alone is as powerful as both together.